 The Authority's financial management processes are designed to ensure financial sustainability and prudent expenditure that is directed to meeting the organisation's priorities and goals.
-Increases in the volume of cases during the last three years have put an increasing strain on the Authority's existing capacity to meet demand.
-Given that personnel represent the greatest area of investment and cost for the Authority, we will continue to set remuneration and employment conditions that are sustainable within our appropriation but also mindful of the need to retain experienced and qualified people.
+A substantial increase in the volume of cases during the 12 months has put an increasing strain on the Authority's existing capacity to meet demand.

+Personnel expenditure represents the greatest area of investment and cost for the Authority We will continue to set remuneration and employment conditions that are sustainable within our appropriation but also mindful of the need to recruit and retain experienced and qualified people.